plato-12/AsianOptPI/analysis/ANALYSIS_RESULTS.md

 ### 4. Methodological Recommendations

 **For Geometric Asian Options:**
-- Small n (n≤10): Use Kemma-Vorst (fast, accurate)
+- Small n (n≤10): Use Kemna-Vorst (fast, accurate)
 - With price impact: Use CRR (only option available)
-- Validation: Compare λ=0 case with Kemma-Vorst
+- Validation: Compare λ=0 case with Kemna-Vorst

 **For Arithmetic Asian Options:**
 - Production pricing: Monte Carlo with control variate